leolanese/Angular-Zoneless-Signals/README.md

 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+This will compile wer project and store the build artifacts in the `dist/` directory.
+By default, the production build optimizes wer application for performance and speed.

 ## Running unit tests